the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 };
 ~~~~~~~

-Everything related to asynchronous data fetching must use the new dispatch function for state transitions:
+Now everything related to asynchronous data fetching must use the new dispatch function for state transitions:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~